When we insert a new row in a table with a sequential primary key, we get a "23505: duplicate key value violates unique constraint" error.

 Line #1: We make a call to nextval because if we call currval before calling nextval in the current session, it will give us an error similar to "ERROR: currval of sequence "table_id_seq" is not yet defined in this session".

 Line #3-6: Gets the value most recently obtained by nextval for this sequence in the current session along with the maximum value for id in table.

 Our sequence is out-of-sync when the Current Value is less than Max Value.

 PG_GET_SERIAL_SEQUENCE('"table"', 'id') can be used to get the sequence name.

-By using this we can avoid hard-coding the actual sequence name which helps to avoid any incorrect assumptions about the sequence name.
+Using this, we can avoid hard-coding the actual sequence name, which helps prevent incorrect assumptions about the sequence name.